-I am a Research Fellow Digital Media at Coventry University, with backgrounds in History (MA) and Philosophy (MA) (both University of Groningen) and Book and Digital Media Studies (MA) (Leiden University).
-At the moment I am writing my PhD Dissertation on the future of the scholarly book, also at Coventry University.
-I have been conducting research for the OAPEN project, and subsequently the OAPEN foundation, from 2008 to the present (including research for OAPEN-NL and DOAB).
-My research for OAPEN focused on user needs and publishing models concerning Open Access books in the Humanities and Social Sciences.
+Her background is in Media Studies (PhD, Coventry University), History (MA), Philosophy (MA) (both University of Groningen), and Book and Digital Media Studies (MA, Leiden University).
+She has previously conducted research for Jisc, The Knowledge Exchange, and DOAB, and has worked on the OAPEN project, subsequently the OAPEN foundation, from 2008 until 2013 (including research for OAPEN-NL).
+Her research for OAPEN focused on user needs and publishing models concerning Open Access books in the Humanities and Social Sciences.

-My dissertation, supervised by Gary Hall (Coventry University) and Sarah Kember (Goldsmiths College, University of London), takes a critical look at: how knowledge is created (produced, distributed and consumed); how we as scholars are involved in knowledge creation; and at how we can create alternatives to the present system.
+Her monograph Living Books, Experiments in the Posthumanities (MIT Press, 2021), critically explores: how knowledge is created (produced, distributed, and consumed); how we as scholars are involved in knowledge creation; and how we can create alternatives to the present system.
 In doing so it focuses on the function of the academic author, the political-economy of scholarly book publishing, and the stability and fixity of the scholarly book object.
-My analysis consists of an exploration of publishing experiments that engage with collaborative, anonymous and remixed authorship, open access publishing and open peer review, and liquid, living and remixed scholarship.
-I argue that even those who are lobbying for a shift to a more open, digital book, almost invariably end up replicating many of the features associated with print (for reasons of stability, authority, quality etc.).
-A large part of the originality of my project lies with the way it constitutes both a theoretical and practical intervention in the debate on the future of the book.
-Through a methodology of ‘critical praxis’, I perform my dissertation in an alternative, digital, and open way, like I do here on Openreflections.
-My research can be followed online as it develops, and features a variety of different, remixed, multimodal and multiplatform versions.
-In other words, it constitutes a performative and interventionist approach, where through experimentation I actively critique and rethink ‘natural’ communication practices, to explore to what extent an open online book is possible that does not simply replicate the printed codex book.
+Adema’s analysis consists of an exploration of publishing experiments that engage with collaborative, anonymous and remixed authorship, open access publishing and open peer review, and liquid, living and remixed scholarship.
+She argues that even those who are lobbying for a shift to a more open, digital book, almost invariably end up replicating many of the features associated with print (for reasons of stability, authority, quality etc.).
+A large part of the originality of her project lies with the way it constitutes both a theoretical and practical intervention in the debate on the future of the book.
+Through a methodology of ‘critical praxis’, Adema performed and continues to perform her book in an alternative, digital, and open way, like she does here on Open Reflections.
+Her research can be followed online as it develops, and features a variety of different, remixed, multimodal and multi-platform versions.
+In other words, it constitutes a performative and interventionist approach, where through experimentation she actively critiques and rethinks ‘natural’ communication practices, to explore to what extent an open online book is possible that does not simply replicate the printed codex book.